akrisanov/dotfiles/README.md

-# dotfiles

-Personal dotfiles for Mac OS development machine.
+# Personal dotfiles for macOS

 ## Install